How to borrow money against your crypto in 4 simple steps

 Step #4 — Repay the loan

 To repay your loan, simply deposit funds to your MyConstant account.
-All deposits earn 4% APY through Flex (shown below).
+All deposits earn 4% APY through instant access (shown below).
 Deposit from this page and the platform will deduct the repayment automatically from your account when your loan matures.
 You can deposit in fiat (USD or Stablecoin) or pay back in one of the cryptos you used to secure your loan.

 It’s important to repay your loan on time.
 If you’re between 24–72 hours late, you’ll pay an extra 10% of the loan amount.
 If you’re more than 72 hours late, we’ll sell your collateral to repay the investor.
 Selling your collateral is always a last resort, but it’s the only way we can give our investors the confidence to lend through our platform.